pearswj/devdocs-actions/_guide_topics/general/essential-algorithms/algorithms-and-data.md

 ---
-title: 1 Vector Mathematics
+title: 1 Algorithms and Data
-description: This guide discusses vector math including vector representation, vector operation, and line and plane equations.
+description: This chapter introduces a methodology to help creative designers develop new algorithmic solutions.
 authors: ['rajaa_issa']
 sdk: ['General']
 languages: unset